 - Quarter-inch to the mile, Scotland, 1921-1923

 - Quarter-inch to the mile, England and Wales, 1919-1921

 - One-inch to the mile, Popular edition, Scotland, 1920-1930

 - One-inch to the mile, New Popular edition, England and Wales, 1945-1947

 How did we prepare the maps?

 We have scanned paper map sheets of out-of-copyright Ordnance Survey maps.
 All the individual map sheets were cropped to remove their margins and then georeferenced in the OSGB coordinate system.
 They were then combined together to create one zoomable seamless map for Scotland, England, and Wales.
 We intend to add Ireland in the future as well.
-The tiles were prepared with a customized version of the MapTiler Desktop application and the map was rendered on the Amazon EC2 computer cluster by MapTiler AG.
+The tiles were prepared with a customized version of the MapTiler Engine application and the map was rendered on the Amazon EC2 computer cluster by MapTiler AG.
 The tiles are hosted at MapTiler Cloud.